shankar-tester901/bots/README.md

 5. Now you have linked your Bot to the Vertical CRM on the Platform.

+6. I have linked this to imdb.
+So signup and get a key.
+Set the key value in the apiKey.js file.

-6. Now launch the Widget from the Detail View (that is where I did it from) and ask the bot any movie related queries like, say, How is Superman?
+7. Now launch the Widget from the Detail View (that is where I did it from) and ask the bot any movie related queries like, say, How is Superman?
 You will get a response back from the Bot and that can then be snapped as an image and stored in the CRM as an attachment.

-7. I have used a 3rd party for taking the snapshot.
+8. I have used a 3rd party for taking the snapshot.
 It is called https://html2canvas.hertzen.com/.
 Kudos to the developer!

 And don't forget to place your Branding and Price and to publish it!